jdwatson08/House-Price-Model/README.md

 <div>
 <h2>How to use</h2>
-To see to result of the model, download the datafile, open in Google Colab, and run the notebook.
+To see to result of the model download the datafile, open in Google Colab, and run the notebook.
 </div>

 <div>